 Lilly Ledbetter Dies

-Ms Ledbetter’s activism led to the first bill signed into law by Barack Obama after he became US president in 2009.The Lilly Ledbetter Fair Pay Restoration Act made it easier for workers to sue after discovering they were being discriminated through pay.
+Ms Ledbetter’s activism led to the first bill signed into law by Barack Obama after he became US president in 2009.
+The Lilly Ledbetter Fair Pay Restoration Act made easier the suing process after discovering that workers were being discriminated through pay.

 “Before she was a household name, Lilly was like so many other women in the workforce: she worked hard, with dignity, only to find out she was being paid less than a man for the same work.”

-Biden added it was “an honour to stand with Lilly as the bill that bears her name was made law”, describing the Fair Pay Restoration Act as a “critical step forward in the fight to close the gender and racial wage gaps”.
+Biden said it was “an honour to stand with Lilly as the bill that bears her name was made law”, describing the Fair Pay Restoration Act as a “critical step forward in the fight to close the gender and racial wage gaps”.

 Ms Ledbetter worked as a supervisor for Goodyear, the tyre manufacturer, in Alabama for nearly 20 years before discovering she was being paid less than men doing the same job.
 The Supreme Court ruled in 2007 that she had no grounds to sue because her complaint had not been lodged within six months of the discrimination first taking place.
 Her law overturned that ruling.